gfrison/gfrison.github.io/_posts/2017-09-01-deeplearning-in-text-classification.md

 CNN is mostly applied to image recognition thanks to the tollerance on translations (rotations, distortions) and the compositionality principle (entities are composed by its constituents).
-Admittedly, CNN appeared to me counter-intuitive at a first approach because text looks very different from images:
+Admittedly, CNN might appear counter-intuitive at a first approach because text looks very different from images:
   1. The order of the words in text is not as important as the order of the pixel in an image.
   2. Humans percept text sequentially, not in convolutions.

 ### Invariance

-The _(1)_ assumption is biased, since one should compare characters (rather than words) with pixels.
+Entities like images and texts, should be compared differently.
+The smallest atomic element in text is the single charater, rather than the word, like the pixel in images.
 The proportion is more like:

 `text : char = image : pixel`

 By this angle of view, the order of characters in sentences is fundamental.
 Convolutions in text come in form of:

-`single word => bi-grams (two adjacent words) => and so on (n-grams)`
+`single word` => `bi-grams (two adjacent words)` => `n-grams`

 like graphical features

-`lines , corners => mouths, eyes => faces`
+`lines , corners` => `mouths, eyes` => `faces`

-come out of portrait images.
+come out of portraits.

-In CNN the pair `adjective + object` for example, could be at the begin or at the end of a sentence, exactly like a face is recognized wherever it is located in the whole picture.
+In CNN the pair `adjective + object` for example, could be recognized invariantly of its position, at the begin or at the end of a sentence, exactly like a face is recognized wherever it is located in the whole picture.

 ### Sequentiality

 It might seem more intuitive to apply Recurrent Neural Networks (like LSTM, Attention or Seq2seq) for text classification, due to the sequential nature of RNNs algorithms.
 I didn't run any test on them so far, but I would promptly play with [TreeLSTM](http://arxiv.org/abs/1503.00075).
-CNN performs well, and one might say: _Essentially, all models are wrong, but some are useful_.
+CNN performs well, and one might say that _Essentially, all models are wrong, but some are useful_, an essay the fit with the idea that final outcome drives the decisions, and experimental results play an important role.

 ### Word Embeddings